End of the Project

 While the university owns the data, the PI has the right to publish the data and is encouraged to do so by the university.
 The PI is responsible for knowing if the funding agreement with the sponsor has any limits on or special requirements for publication.
 If patent protection is sought, this could result in a slight delay in publication.

 All federal contracts and all National Institutes of Health grants require a discoveries and inventions report at the end of the project period, regardless of whether any discovery has been disclosed or an invention filed.
 The report must be submitted on behalf of Texas Tech University.
-ORS will assist with completing the report and will submit required forms.
-Please contact Amy Cook at firstname.lastname@example.org for assistance.
+AS will assist with completing the report and will submit required forms.
+Please contact Accounting Services at firstname.lastname@example.org.

 Intellectual property is intangible property such as ideas, expressions, formulas, or any other creation of the mind.
 Intellectual property, like tangible real or personal property, may be bought, sold, or leased.

-At Texas Tech the Office of Research, Commercialization and Federal Relations (RCFR) works with faculty to identify intellectual property for patenting and or licensing.
+At Texas Tech the Office of Research Commercialization (ORC) works with faculty to identify intellectual property for patenting and or licensing.

-It is advised that a researcher meet with RCFR several months prior to public disclosure in a journal article or conference presentation to prevent loss of potential patent rights.
+It is advised that a researcher meet with ORC several months prior to public disclosure in a journal article or conference presentation to prevent loss of potential patent rights.